LiterallyLarry/literallylarry.github.io/_posts/2022-07-12-califone-cardmaster-belt-replacement-and-repair.markdown

 <img src="/omni/img/califone-01.jpg" alt="Califone Cardmaster Series 2000" width="100%" />

-This is a text write-up towards my findings on this Califone Cardmaster.
+This is a text write-up documenting my findings when repairing a broken Califone Cardmaster Series 2000.
 [I have a YouTube video up here if you want a more visual look.](https://www.youtube.com/watch?v=h104THzcWqk)

 ## Brief Introduction